FAQs

 What is the race format?

-Each team will participate in three 200-meter heats.
+Each team will participate 200-meter race.

 What should team members wear?

-Participants should wear: Comfortable, moisture-wicking clothing; Secure, closed-toe water shoes or sandals with straps (no flip-flops); Sunscreen, hats, and sunglasses are recommended
+Participants should wear: comfortable, moisture-wicking clothing; secure, closed-toe water shoes or sandals with straps (no flip-flops); Sunscreen, hats, and sunglasses are recommended

 What should we bring on race day?